NYS Fire Training

 The National Fire Protection Association (NFPA) and the (OSHA) have requirements for some type of FAST/RIT at structure fires.
 These standards require that a minimum of two fire fighters be standing by in full protective Equipment while other crew members are working in a hazardous atmosphere, commonly known as the "Two in Two out Rule" the standards are the result of a series of incidents where fire fighters became lost, trapped, or disoriented while fighting a structure fire without a FAST present.

-Currently, the County has two regional FAST teams, Northern and Eastern.
-Member departments of the Northern Regional Fast Team include Whitney Point, Maine and Choconut Center.
-The Eastern Regional Fast Team includes Harpursville, Sanitaria Springs, West Windsor and Town of Binghamton Fire Departments.
+Currently, the County has one regional FAST team, Eastern.
+Member departments of the the Eastern Regional Fast Team includes Deposit, Windsor, Harpursville, and West Windsor.
 Furthermore, several fire departments have resources available as Fast Teams.
-They include Endicott, West Corners, and Endwell Fire Departments.
+They include Endicott, West Corners, Endwell, Maine, and Five Mile Point Fire Departments.
 These Teams have met the guidelines as adopted by the Broome County Fire Chiefs Association.

 Broome County Fire Chiefs Association

 Broome County Chiefs Association meets every other month to discuss issues facing the Broome County Fire Service.
 The Association sponsors training sessions and the annual Ernest Young Scholarship Award.

 The Association encourages all department Chiefs from around the county to attend these meetings so that their voices and opinions can be heard.
 Like anything else, you get out of it what you put into it.
 Meetings are held the first Thursday of the month.
 See the Events page for more details.